Battle of Shumshu: Soviets

+Regarding the advance into southern Sakhalin and the Kuril Islands, the Soviet Navy, particularly the Pacific Fleet, was facing a shortage of warships.
+To address this, as part of the Lend-Lease program, the United States and the Soviet Union jointly executed the "Plan Fray" (also known as the "Fray Project") in Alaska, where warships were lent and crew members trained.

 Planning

 Gnechko and Ponomarev assessed the challenging schedule, concluding that the movement of a force over the 170 nmi from Petropavlovsk-Kamchatsky to Shumshu in the world's foggiest waters would itself take 24 hours, leaving them only 24 hours to assemble an assault force if they were to meet the requirement to land on Shumshu by the evening of 17 August 1945 as ordered.
 Gnechko requested and received a 24-hour postponement, which moved the landing requirement to no later than the evening of 18 August 1945.

 Although Soviet intelligence reports indicated that the Japanese troops on Shumshu were demoralized by Japanese Emperor Hirohito's announcement on 15 August 1945 that Japan intended to surrender, Gnechko believed that the Japanese advantage in numbers could put the operation in jeopardy.
 Chronically poor weather in the area limited the ability of Soviet aircraft to conduct reconnaissance or provide support to a landing, but they were tasked to attack Paramushiro's naval base to interdict Japanese reinforcements attempting to reach Shumshu.

 Gnechko also feared that his force lacked sufficient artillery and naval gunfire support for its initial landing.
 The ships of the landing force had few large guns – the largest of them, the minesweeper Okhotsk, had only one 130-mm (5.1-inch) and two 76.2-mm (3-inch) guns – and he doubted the Soviet Navy's ability to provide enough gunfire support to counter Japanese coastal artillery; moreover he and Ponomarev doubted the ability of the small ships available to remain on station and provide effective shore bombardment while both under fire from Japanese coastal batteries and fighting strong currents in the First Kuril Strait.